Astor School

 Mission Statement:

-The Mission of Astor K-8 School is to educate, inspire, challenge and empower our students to reach their highest potential.
+The Mission of Astor K-8 School is to disrupt the predictability of outcomes based on race, specifically for our Black and Native students.
+We seek to achieve this by educating, inspiring, challenging and empowering our students to reach their highest potential.
 In partnership with our families and community members, we are committed to daily excellence in a kind, inclusive, and supportive environment that values equity, individuality, collaboration, and creativity.
-Our students strive to be compassionate, responsible, critical thinkers who bring positive changes to our world throughout their lifetimes.
+As a neighborhood model school, we strive to support all students regardless of their needs.

 Community Equity Statement: